Alhuz98/Assignment/README.md

 5. Press parse button and see the result
 6. Press again button for the another address

-Any inquiries dont hesistate to contact me.
+Any inquiries dont hesitate to contact me.